 On the other end of the spectrum, if you have a loved one whose mental health is suffering, you may understand how incredibly trying it can be to try to make the situation better.
 The truth is, you can’t.
 No amount of love or friendship can erase a traumatic experience and if it isn’t dealt with, the emotional scarring may only deepen.

-Regularly, those who suffer from emotional damage turn to drugs in order to self-medicate the pain that they feel.
+Regularly, those who suffer from emotional damage turn to addictive substances in order to self-medicate the pain that they feel.
 This may occur because of a lack of support or a suspected lack of support, especially if the victim is young.
 They may feel like there is no one to turn to, no one will listen, or that no one will believe them.
-I am genuinely lucky that I never seriously turned to drugs or alcohol.
-Several of my friends and family members used drugs as an escape for the anguish that they endured.
+I am genuinely lucky that I never seriously turned to addictive substances or alcohol.
+Several of my friends and family members used addictive substances as an escape for the anguish that they endured.

 Trisha is a writer from Boise, ID.
 She is a dedicated vegan who promotes an all-around healthy lifestyle, including mental health.
 You can find her on twitter @thatdangvegan or check out her blog thatdangvegan.com